 - 1/3 cup finely chopped or ground, toasted walnuts

 - 6 finely chopped or ground, toasted Brazil nuts

 - 3/4 cup ground gluten free oats, or oat flour

 - 6 tablespoons of ghee, chilled, plus a bit for greasing the pan

 1. Preheat the oven to 190C.
 Prepare a deep dish baking pan (20 x 25cms) by greasing the bottom and sides with about a teaspoon of ghee (you can also use coconut oil for this part.)

-4. When the top is golden, remove the pan from the oven and allow it to cool for about 20-30 minutes before serving.
+4. When the top is golden brown, remove the pan from the oven and run a knife around the edge of the pan, place it on a rack and allow it to cool for about 20-30 minutes before serving.
 You can add a scoop or two of your favourite vanilla or coconut ice-cream (vegan or not) to complement the warmth of the dish.

 Crumble on, ready for the oven!